Category: Scouting Information

 Cub Scouts Belong to Pack and Den

 Every Cub Scout is a member of a Cub Scout pack.
-A pack is a large group of boys.
+A pack is a large group of kids.
 The pack is divided into smaller groups called dens.
-Each den has about six to eight boys.
+Each den typically has about six to eight kids.
 All of the Cub Scouts in a den are about the same age and live in the same neighborhood.

 The Cub Scout pack belongs to a church, a school, or some other group of people in your community or neighborhood.
 This group makes sure your pack has good adult leaders, a place to meet, and exciting things to do.
 The group gets help from the Boy Scouts of America, which is part of Scouting around the world.